ignissak/DogeTheBot/docs/Commands.md

 # Commands
-> Will be added soon.
+> Another commands will be added soon.

 #### `8ball`<br />
  *Description:* `Ask the magic ball!`<br />